emdash/brainbox/manual.md

 Now you want to actually write the post:

-	gtd from posts choose into --replace current_post gtd from current_post datum post mkdir
+	gtd from posts choose into current_post
+	gtd from current_post datum post mkdir
 	gtd from current_post datum post/post.md edit